Global-Survival/can-network/README.md

 Don't "search" - simply describe what you want.
 Edit it at any time later to adjust or improve the description.

-Netention works at the basic thought level, to elicit descriptions of "something" that you're thinking about.
+Netention works at the thought level, to elicit descriptions of "something" that you're thinking about.
 Whether it describes a dream (something that you would like to happen), an object, or hypothetical object - it can be fully described and re-described.

-A hypothetical (desired) object can become an actual object, or an abstract concept can become an actual future event, etc.  Fluid and flexible.
-The system can then connect your descriptions to others - these are analogous to hyperlinks.
-Links are useful because they suggest ways to achieve the implied desired state of something - whether you want to sell something, whether you want to participate in something, whether you want others to participate in something, whether you want someone to donate something to you for free, etc...
+A hypothetical (desired) object can become an actual object, or an abstract concept can become an actual future event, etc.  Imagine this is like when ice undergoes a state change from solid to liquid, thus providing more flexibility and expressivity.

+The system can then connect your descriptions to others - these are analogous to hyperlinks in the [semantic web](en.wikipedia.org/wiki/Semantic_Web‎), representing possibilities that one may choose.
+Possibilities suggest ways to achieve the implied intended state of something, whether one is interested in:
+* buying, selling, or trading something
+* participating in a community
+* curating knowledge

+Netention uses a variable-strength _tagging system_ for calculating approximate classification and correlation.  _Tags_ represent classes in a shared editable ontology.
+Each tag may support zero or more _properties_ which provide a rich vocabulary of typed-metadata which one may add or remove from an object (within to certain limitations).
+In other words, the system may prompt you for more data than you had originally considered, igniting creativity and improving thought clarity.

-Netention is a system for describing objects, thoughts, places, concepts, times, etc...
-Create descriptions of reality that consist of data about the state in which something presently “is”, AND statements about your desired or anticipated state in which it “will be” - how you would like it to become - usually involving ranges of acceptable indeterminate values.
+Netention is a system for describing _mental objects_: thoughts, places, concepts, times, etc...
+Create descriptions of reality that consist of data about the state in which something presently “is”, AND statements about your desired or anticipated state in which it “should be” - how you would like it to become - usually involving ranges of acceptable indeterminate values.

-Using these two kinds of statements, the system can link any set of objects according to a presence of mutually satisfying statements, like a lock-and-key, or receptor site on a cell.
-It can then suggest links (representing possibilities such as transactions or assignments), ranked according to the strength of their correlation.
+Using these two kinds of statements, the system can link any set of objects according to a presence of mutually satisfying statements, like a lock and key, or receptor site on a cell.
+It can then suggest links (representing actionable possibilities) ranked according to strength determined by configurable heuristics.

-A general-purpose semantic-network computer system simulates “described experience” and discovers “possible experiences” to function as a tool for analyzing and optimizing certain qualities of one's existence.
+A general-purpose semantic network represents the simulation state of our quantifiable, describable, and measurable experience.
+It discovers possible experiences to function as a tool for analyzing and optimizing certain qualities of existence.
+Historical datasets bounded by a spacetime window can be reviewed and analyzed in the same user-interface as ongoing activities or future projections.

-A semantic concept represents each agent (ex: a human) participating in interaction processes that constitute awareness of and potential to operate upon arbitrary subsets of simulation content.
-Choice and configuration of interaction modalities may be customized according to a particular situation or adjusted to compensate for sensory, kinesthetic, or cognitive disabilities.
+A semantic concept representing each agent (ex: a human or animal) can participate in interaction processes that constitute awareness of and potential to operate upon subsets of simulation content.
+Choice and configuration of one's 'interaction methods can be customized according to a particular situation or adjusted to compensate for a user's sensory, kinesthetic, or cognitive disabilities.

 A network consists of a community-managed P2P decentralized web network to which clients may connect.
 Servers could communicate with other servers in various P2P networks such as Telehash, Kademlia, Gnutella, BitTorrent, Yacy, GnuNET, etc...

 HOW TO HELP
 ===========